 - The entire body is coated in anti-glare

-- BAK-4 prism system with asymmetrical lenses for increase clarity.
+- BAK-4 prism system with asymmetrical lenses for increased clarity.

 - Can be tripod compatible with attachment